-With the first quarter of 2013 behind us, many of you may be wondering what the trend in tanzanite prices currently is.
+With the first quarter of 2015 nearly behind us, many of you may be wondering what the trend in tanzanite prices currently is.
 We take into consideration several factors such as current pricing at recent trade shows, other website pricing, as well as faceted rough pricing in Tanzania.
-Prices in Hong Kong and the Tucson Gem Show lead us to believe that tanzanite prices will firm into the fall of 2013.
-Prices on well-colored, clean goods in the 3 to 5 carat size range have been seen at between $400-$550 per carat, with some as high as $700 per carat.
+Prices in Hong Kong and the Tucson Gem Show lead us to believe that tanzanite prices will firm up throughout 2015.
+Prices on well-colored, clean goods in the 3 to 5 carat size range have been seen at between $550-$700 per carat, with some as high as $850 per carat.
 Richly-colored tanzanite in major metropolitan areas has been seen as high as, and selling for, $1000 per carat.
-Since Internet pricing is based primarily on tradeshow pricing, you should expect to see prices near $600 per carat.
+Since Internet pricing is based primarily on tradeshow pricing, you should expect to see prices near $600 to $650 per carat.
 This price point, incidentally, is what we have been seeing online recently at other online retailers.
 Faceted rough pricing in Tanzania is slightly below this price point due to the fact that most of this material has to be sent to cutting houses in Thailand to be re-faceted prior to being offered for sale as finished goods here in the US and Europe.
 All of the above notwithstanding, we believe that tanzanite prices will continue to firm into the fall.
-During the past thirteen years that we have been selling fine tanzanite online, we have seen quite a fluctuation in the price of tanzanite.
+During the past fifteen years that we have been selling fine tanzanite online, we have seen quite a fluctuation in the price of tanzanite.
 Back in the late 90's we saw prices as low as $200 per carat.
 In the early 2000's, this value had grown to between $600 and $800 per carat!
 Quite a range!
 I would say that for those of you who are considering a tanzanite purchase, now is the time!
 We believe that the supply of tanzanite has stabilized within the market, and there is quite a bit of support at these levels.
 With the advent of new mining techniques, we are forecasting a steady supply of high-quality tanzanite for the very near and not-so-near future.
-As always, if you have any questions related to tanzanite pricing, please contact me through our web form.
+As always, if you have any questions related to tanzanite pricing, please contact us through our web form.

 A pretty basic question, but one that is worth asking.
 Definition: Tanzanite is the crystalline form of the mineral zoisite.
 Considered a "rare" gemstone, the zoisite crystals form in the presence of vanadium, which is a mallable, grayish-silvery metal.
 Tanzanite is found in only one place in the entire world, Tanzania, near Mt.
 Kilimanjaro.
 Tanzanite is customarily heat-treated to drive off impurities and produce the beautiful purplish-blue color for which tanzanite is known.
 The resulting color is permanent and is considered an acceptable treatment for this reason.